GrosSacASac/server-in-the-browser/readme.md

 ##Contribute

 See documentation/todo.txt to see next steps.
 Before doing anything please consider [discussing with us](https://dystroy.org/miaou/3) (free Github account is required), the what, why and how.
+To report an issue , [it is over here](https://github.com/GrosSacASac/server-in-the-browser/issues).